sagemath/sagewiki_to_gh-2022-10-10/topology.md

 There is also a [[http://katlas.math.toronto.edu/wiki/Heegaard_Floer_Knot_Homology|Python program]] ([[http://www.math.uzh.ch/user/jdroz/|sources]]) due to Jean-Marie Droz and Anna Beliakova.
 It requires the Python package 'psyco'.

 == Homotopy theory ==
+<<Anchor(unstable)>>
+=== Unstable homotopy groups of spheres === [[http://neil-strickland.staff.shef.ac.uk/toda/|Neil Strickland]] has written some Mathematica programs to reproduce some of Toda's calculations of stable homotopy groups of spheres, and these could be translated to Sage.

+<<Anchor(unstablemodule)>>
+=== Unstable modules over the Steenrod algebra === Sage should know about modules (both ordinary and unstable) over the Steenrod algebra, and it could also have a database of some useful ones, e.g. Brown-Gitler modules or the mod p cohomology of some important spaces.

+== About algebra related to topology ==
 <<Anchor(ext)>>
 === Ext over connected algebras ===
 Computing Ext over connected algebras is important throughout algebra and topology.
 Ext over the Steenrod algebra, in particular, is useful in homotopy theory, because it is the E_2 term of the Adams spectral sequence converging to the stable homotopy groups of spheres.  [[http://www.math.wayne.edu/~rrb/cohom/index.html|Bob Bruner]] has written C programs to do these sorts of computations.
 Some related work is at [[http://www.nullhomotopie.de/|Christian Nassau's web site]].
 Bob has expressed a strong interest in getting this stuff into Sage, or at least getting an interface between the two.

-<<Anchor(unstable)>>
-=== Unstable homotopy groups of spheres === [[http://neil-strickland.staff.shef.ac.uk/toda/|Neil Strickland]] has written some Mathematica programs to reproduce some of Toda's calculations of stable homotopy groups of spheres, and these could be translated to Sage.
+<<Anchor(gradedcommutative)>>
+=== Graded commutative rings ===
+These ought to be implemented without going using some general noncommutative algebra package.

+<<Anchor(fgl)>>
+=== Formal group laws ===
+Justin Noel suggests: Functions for working with formal group laws: Expand a special formal group law or p-series (Honda fgl's, one of the universal formal group laws, the formal group law for BP); translating between Hazewinkel and Araki generators for BP.